 Travis’ career skyrocketed as he not only won a place to compete in the Winter X Games that following season but he also landed a life-changing part in the snowboarding film, Transcendence.
 In 2005 together with Curt Morgan, he co-founded Brain Farm Digital Cinema, which has some of the highest-selling snowboarding films in history, such as That’s It, That’s All in 2008 and The Art of Flight in 2011.

 In 2012, Travis founded his own event, Red Bull Supernatural.
 The competition combines freeriding in natural terrain with freestyle tricks to create an event that favours the all-round rider.
 Jumps are created in the summer so that they become part of the mountain when the snow falls in the winter.
 The event was a huge success in 2012, and returned as the renamed Red Bull Ultra Natural in 2013.

-The competition was unfortunately postponed in 2014 due to foreshadowed extensive Olympic coverage.
-However, Ultra Natural is due to reconvene in 2015 (much to the relief of fans).
-This year, Red Bull will work with Travis to scout new backcountry zones and ensure the event comes back bigger, better and badder than ever!
+Red Bull Ultra Natural is due to reconvene in the near future.
+In the meantime, Red Bull will work with Travis to scout new backcountry zones and ensure the event comes back bigger, better and badder than ever!